shivam779823/PharmaCO-pharmacy-shop/README.md

 Usage
 After running the application, you will see the home page with navigation buttons to different sections of the system.

-Use the "Inventory" section to manage the medicines in stock.
+Use the "Inventory" section to manage the medicines in stock

 Use the "Generate Report" section to view various reports related to the inventory.